puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_publishing.markdown

 ### A Note on Module Names

 Because many users have published their own versions of modules with common names ("mysql," "bacula," etc.), the Puppet Forge (Forge) requires module names to have a username prefix.
-That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Forge as "puppetlabs-mysql".**Be sure to use this long name in your module's [metadata.json file](#write-a-metadatajson-file).**
+That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Forge as "puppetlabs-mysql".**Be sure to use this long name in your module's [metadata.json file][inpage_metadata].**

 As of Puppet 4, your module's directory cannot share this long name, as module directory names cannot contain dashes or periods (only letters, numbers, and underscores).
 Using the the build action will do the right thing as long as the metadata.json is correct.